 Each of the women in the meadow smiled brightly as Snow released their hands and stepped back an inch, saying, "Emma, Regina, I love you both dearly, and I am overcome with joy as I am able to share this day with you.
 Thank you for allowing me to be a part of this precious celebration, and it is with great pleasure that I royally sanction this ceremony and this commitment.
 By the power vested in me as reigning queen of this kingdom, I now pronounce you officially married.
 You may kiss."

 Emma simply could not help herself.
 Laughter bubbled up beautifully from her throat to dance with her tears as she stroked gentle fingers over Regina's tear-tracked cheeks.
 Their eyes shone and sparkled beneath the glorious sun as they gazed into one another only a moment before their lips met softly, devouring the space between them.
 They held each other, lips pressed sweetly together as their family clapped and cried joyfully around them.
-Magic sparkled on their fingertips, danced along their brushing lips as they stood beneath the sun amidst rolling waves of brilliant green.
+Magic sparkled on their fingertips, danced along their brushing lips as they stood beneath sun amidst rolling waves of brilliant green.
 The wind blew gently through them as confessions sang along their soulful bond—words of love, of hope, of promise.
-Their love was a quiet, yet powerful symphony, precious and rare.
-It whispered its melody in the beat of their hearts and beautifully touched those around them.
-It only grew with their joy, a love that encompassed the entire meadow, a love that enveloped the world.
+Their love was a quiet, yet powerful symphony, precious and rare, as it whispered its melody in the beat of their hearts, a melody that beautifully touched those around them before growing to encompass the meadow and envelop the world.